TypeScript Notes

 d.ts

-file extension.
-Like C/C++ headers, they describe the public interfaces of compiled modules. -
+file extensions.
+Like C/C++ headers, they describe the public interface of each compiled module, including any types it chooses to export. -

 --emitDeclarationOnly